-- To elect two Class II directors; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending January 31, 2021; and - To transact such other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- To elect three Class III directors; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending January 31, 2022; - To hold a non-binding advisory vote on the compensation of our named executive officers, as described in this proxy statement; - To hold a non-binding advisory vote on whether future non-binding advisory votes to approve the compensation of our named executive officers should be held every one, two or three years; and - To transact such other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.

 Please use this opportunity to take part in our affairs by voting on the business to come before the Annual Meeting.
-You will receive a Notice of Internet Availability of Proxy Materials (the "Notice"), which we expect to mail on or about April 16, 2020 unless you have previously requested to receive our proxy materials in paper form.
-Only stockholders of record at the close of business on April 14, 2020 may vote at the Annual Meeting and any postponements or adjournments of the meeting.
-All stockholders are cordially invited to participate in the Annual Meeting and any postponements or adjournments of the meeting.
+You will receive a Notice of Internet Availability of Proxy Materials (the "Notice"), which we expect to mail on or about April 15, 2021 unless you have previously requested to receive our proxy materials in paper form.
+Only stockholders of record at the close of business on April 13, 2021 may vote at the Annual Meeting and any postponements or adjournments of the meeting.
+All stockholders are cordially invited to participate in the Annual Meeting and any postponements of the meeting.
 However, to ensure your representation at the Annual Meeting, please vote as soon as possible by using the Internet or telephone, as instructed in the Notice.
 Alternatively, you may follow the procedures outlined in the Notice to request a paper proxy card to submit your vote by mail.
 See "If I am a stockholder of record of Ooma's shares, how can I vote my shares?" or "If I am a beneficial owner of Ooma's shares held in street name, how can I vote my shares?" in the Proxy Statement for more details.
 Returning the paper proxy card or voting electronically does NOT deprive you of your right to participate in the meeting and to vote your shares in person for the matters acted upon at the meeting.